djrobinson/crypto_research/noise.md

 _Corporate Capture of Our Measurable Social Capital_

 Capital has the potential to form the future.
-Whether or not it will do it correctly is difficult to say,
+Whether or not those with capital will do it correctly is difficult to say, and is too subjective and based on context to ever make blanket generalizations whether or not those with Capital make the correct decision.

 _The Noise of the Super Rich and Super Connected_